-Full Moons are mysterious, can be magical, and are important ways to mark the passage of time.
-Each month, the Farmers’ Almanac celebrates the monthly full Moon noting their special names (Sturgeon Moon, Beaver Moon, and Harvest Moon, etc.).
+Full Moons are mysterious, magical, and important ways to mark the passage of time.
+Each month, the Farmers’ Almanac celebrates the monthly full Moon noting their traditional and alternative names (Sturgeon Moon, Beaver Moon, Harvest Moon, etc.).

 Most of these names come from the Algonquin, a Native American peoples that once inhabited large areas of North America, especially the North Central United States and Canada.

 In an effort to share Native American appreciation with you as well as celebrate one of the more well-known Moons of the year, we reached out to individuals of indigenous descent and others who maintain indigenous cultural practices.

 The following article unites perspectives of three women who share methods for how to celebrate the Harvest Moon.
 (Learn more about each of them in the author biographies below.)
 Read on.

 At the core of harvest time celebration is the recognition of what has come to fruition, what has grown from the seeds that each of us have planted—physically and metaphorically.
 Having a strong connection with nature—to the land, animals, plants, and sky—is essential to the Native American belief system.

 There is also special attention given to the idea of everyone together as a great family or collective.
 Jaya Eagle Heart Opela says, “We are all looking at the full Moon together.
 Maybe at different times and in different place, but we are all together.”

 At equinox, due to the Earth’s tilt, the Moon rises a bit sooner than it does at other times of the year.
 As a result, farmers and gardeners receive extra light for gathering crops.

 But what if you’re not a gardener or farmer?
 Never fear, the full Moon may inspire you to acknowledge what has come to fruition in your life.
 What have you accomplished and who is here with us to appreciate it?
 It is a time of having gratitude and giving thanks.